rocjs/roc/docs/RocObject.md

 [See more here.](/docs/Configuration.md#meta-configuration)

 ### `name`
 A string that notes the name of the extension.
-Required, but Roc will use the `name` from the `package.json` of the extension if non is provided
+Required, but Roc will use the `name` from the `package.json` of the extension if none is provided

 ### `packages`
 An array of file paths that point to packages that the extension uses.
 Will be used by Roc when building the complete context.